0xgioser/matic-docs/docs/maintain/govern/pips/pips.md

 ### What should I do before submitting a PIP?

-Before submitting a PIP, look through the PIP list and the [Polygon community Forum](https://forum.polygon.technology/) to see if someone has had a similar idea.
+Before submitting a PIP, look through the PIP list and the [Polygon Community Forum](https://forum.polygon.technology/) to see if someone has had a similar idea.
 If so, join the discussion.
 If there is not a similar proposal, submit the PIP yourself.